NguenDung/NguenDung.github.io/_posts/2025-08-10-My-advice-for-people-who-wants-to-start-cybersecurity-in-2025.md

 # My Advice for Self-Learning Cybersecurity (Red Team Track): A Practical Roadmap

 Halloo!!
 It’s an honor to see you again on the blog.
-As the title suggests, here’s how I learned information security from scratch.
+As the title suggests, here’s how I learned cybersecurity from scratch.
 Of course, beyond what I learned at school, with IT in general—and security in particular—if we want to get good, we have to **self-study** and spend time exploring.

 ![Suihi]({{ '/assets/images/advice/suihi.gif' | relative_url }})

 Before we begin: this is **my personal experience**.
 It may fit some people and not others, so don’t treat it as absolute truth—use it as a reference.
 Everyone’s starting point and journey are different, but I hope you’ll find something useful here.
-If you’re wondering where to start in security, here’s what worked for me.
+If you’re wondering where to start in cybersecurity, here’s what worked for me.
 It’s simple on purpose: **try the vibe first**, then **practice in the browser**, then **play CTFs**, **meet people**, **read a few great books**, and **optionally** get certified.
 Most progress came from **consistency**, not talent.

 ---

-## What “information security” actually means (and where you can go)
+## What “cybersecurity” actually means (and where you can go)

-**Information security (InfoSec)** protects information and systems from unauthorized access, use, disclosure, disruption, modification, or destruction—so we preserve **Confidentiality, Integrity, Availability** (the CIA triad).
+**Cybersecurity (CyberSec)** protects information and systems from unauthorized access, use, disclosure, disruption, modification, or destruction—so we preserve **Confidentiality, Integrity, Availability** (the CIA triad).

 Common paths:
 - **Red Team (offense):** simulate real attacks and demonstrate impact.